 In terms of published peer-reviewed material, Münzel & Daiber (2017) has the magic combination of being recent, comprehensive, and free.
 Unlike many book chapters it is also well-referenced, leaving the reader with the option to ferret out even more information if they choose to.
 Realistically, the exam candidate could pass all conceivable nitrate questions with their reading confined to this single resource.

 Nitrate vasodilators, or nitrovasodilators/nitrodilators if you prefer unnecessary portmanteaus, all should be called "nitric oxide donors" if we really wanted our nomenclature to have some scientific accuracy.
 These are some of the oldest drugs in the oldest book.
 We are talking about the sort of book you might find being thrown out by the medical school library because of extensive mold damage.
-An excellent paper by Neville and Alexander Marsh (2001) details some of their early history in pharmacology, and is offered here with the expectation that reader who has made it this far down has anything better to do with their time.
+An excellent paper by Neville and Alexander Marsh (2001) details some of their early history in pharmacology, and is offered here with the expectation that reader who has made it this far down has nothing better to do with their time.

 |Drug||Dates of availability|